Controlled digital lending: Explanation of (independent) Secure Digital Lending

+These rulings are frequently cited as supporting the view that controlled digital lending models such as iSDL may be compatible with EU law under specific conditions, particularly where access is restricted, the number of simultaneous users is limited, and the use serves a public-interest mission of libraries.
+At the same time, the extent to which iSDL is fully covered by existing EU law remains subject to ongoing legal and academic debate.

 Other countries

 In the United Kingdom, which does not have the concept of fair use that American copyright law has, there have been legal threats from the Society of Authors against the Internet Archive for lending works under British copyright in a country where controlled digital lending is not legal.